hamidreza-s/Confee/README.md

 - Type item keys can start with lowercase or uppercase

 `import`: It is a top-level statement which is used to import Conf and Type to a given file.
-- It can be either a local or remote `.confee` file
-- The local files have precedence over remote files
-- Local import directories can be passed as comma-separated to confee-cli `--locals` flag
-- Remote import URIs can be passed as comma-separated to confee-cli `--remotes` flag
-- The order of import directories and URIs passed to confee-cli is used by the compiler when resolving name conflicts

 Core features
 ==